Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - There is little evidence to support the use of a ketogenic diet for long-term weight loss.

-- Speak to your docotor before you start a ketogenic diet — you can also ask for a referral to a dietitan to find an eating plan that’s right for you.
+- For some people, the ketogenic diet is unsafe — speak to your doctor before you start a ketogenic diet or ask for a referral to a dietitian for an eating plan that's right for you.

 What is the ketogenic diet?